Shipstr/ajax-datatables-rails-alt-api/README.md

   column(:links, display_only: true) { link_to("Show", user_path(record)) }

-  # assuming there is an address relationship to the user, you could expose searchable attrs this way
+  # Assuming there is an address relationship to the user, you can expose searchable attributes this way.
   search_only_attributes %w[Address.city
                             Address.state_name
                             Address.country